mckay-del/trendwise-tools/docs/trendwise_context.md

 ## Elevator Pitch (30 seconds)

 > "Most local businesses lose customers not because they're bad — but because a call gets missed, a form sits for a day, or a lead never gets a follow-up.
 The All-in-One Growth System fixes that.
-It's a complete setup — a website, an AI chat that books appointments 24/7, automatic text-back on every missed call, and follow-up that runs itself — all built and live within 48 hours.
+It's a complete setup — a website, an AI chat that books appointments 24/7, an AI that answers your phone when you can't, automatic text-back on every missed call, and follow-up that runs itself — all built and live within 48 hours.
 You don't build anything or learn any software.
 It just runs, and you get one bill for the whole thing."

 ## Talking About It vs. the Tiers